Mission 08 · Stage 1

 Think of it like

-Like mixing paint — red plus green makes yellow.
+It's like mixing paint — red and green together make yellow!

 Meet the parts